 19. Evaluate subscriptions

-For DTC brands in the consumables space, subscriptions might seem to be a no-brainer- according to projections, 75% of DTC brands will offer subscriptions by 2023.
+For DTC brands in the consumables space, subscriptions might seem to be a no-brainer.
+Even 75% of DTC brands offered subscriptions in 2023.

 However, in the past year or so, there has been significant subscription fatigue, and consumers might not always see subscriptions as must-haves, even when it's combined with loyalty programs or discounts.